 One way to tell if your tooth pain is caused by sinuses?
 Bend over and put your head between your knees.
-If the tooth pain becomes worse, it’s most likely caused by sinus pressure.
-If the toothache symptoms do not go away when the sinus congestion does, schedule an appointment with your Chicago dentist to identify the source of your tooth pain.
+If the discomfort gets worse, it’s most likely caused by sinus pressure.
+If the toothache symptoms do not go away when the sinus congestion does, schedule an appointment with your dentist or doctor to identify the source of your dental problem.

 Your temporomandibular joint is the “hinge” that connects your jaw to the rest of your skull.
 Its mobility allows you to chew foods with both up and down and side to side motions, and allows you to speak and laugh with ease.
 However, the TMJ can cause pain when it is damaged or fatigued.
 Many patients identify TMJ pain by its common symptoms, including:

 - Discomfort or stiffness in the jaw or face when chewing, speaking, or opening the mouth

 - Clicking or popping sounds when moving the jaw

 - Jaw pain when chewing or biting due to chronic bruxism

 - Hot or cold sensitivity from tooth grinding